Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Index/ABC

 If you want to restrict the id parameter value to be an integer only, then you need to use a concept called Route Constraint in ASP.NET Core.
-So, what we need to do is, while defining the Route, explicitly, we need to tell that this parameter is going to accept only integer or boolean or any particular data type value.
+So, what we need to do is, while defining the Route, we can explicitly tell that this parameter is going to accept only integer, boolean, or any particular data type value.

 Custom Route Constraints in ASP.NET Core MVC Web Application